cicero343/cicero343.github.io/_posts/2024-08-23-Uncovering-Hidden-Information-in-Files.md

 <br>

-I'm by no means an expert in steganography, reverse engineering or file analysis.
-With that in mind, perhaps I will update this post as time goes on.
+There are various tools that one can use to find hidden information in files (e.g. a text document hidden within an image file).
+These can be invaluable in Digital Forensics and Incident Response (DFIR) scenarios.

-There are, however, various tools that one can use to find hidden information in files (e.g. a text document hidden within an image file).
+My experience (thus far) is that quite a few of these tools are not that difficult to use, so I'll be outlining some of them in this post.

-My experience thus far is that quite a few of these tools are not that difficult to use, so I'll be outlining some of them in this post.
+I'm by no means an expert in steganography, reverse engineering or file analysis; so, perhaps I will update this post as time goes on!

 <h2>File Analysis and Metadata Extraction</h2>

 <h4>file</h4>

 The file command is used to determine the type of a file.
-It analyses the file's contents and provides a description, such as whether it's a text file, an image, a compiled binary, or something else.
+It analyses the file's contents and provides a description, such as whether it's a text file or compiled binary.
 This is particularly useful when you need to identify files with ambiguous or missing extensions.

 ![image](https://github.com/user-attachments/assets/a60d2b1e-b275-49f5-9765-e0a927624842)